-Here is a document describing a debate between Gregg Cunningham and the co-founder of Abolish Human Abortion.
+Here is a blog describing a debate between Gregg Cunningham and the co-founder of Abolish Human Abortion, T. Russell Hunter.

-In that document, Scott Klusendorf provides this summary of one of Gregg’s points: “Gregg Cunningham...[pointed] out a fundamental flaw in Hunter’s argument—namely, the mistaken claim that pro-lifers have the power to end abortion immediately but won’t.
+In that blog post, Scott Klusendorf provides this summary of one of Gregg’s points: “Gregg Cunningham...[pointed] out a fundamental flaw in Hunter’s argument—namely, the mistaken claim that pro-lifers have the power to end abortion immediately but won’t.
 Again and again, he exposed Hunter’s fallacious either/or reasoning by demonstrating that pro-lifers don’t have to choose between incremental legislation that saves some children right now or total abolition that saves all at a later time.
 Rather, they can advance both strategies simultaneously and save many lives in the process.
 Cunningham also demonstrated a superior grasp of social reform history, noting that while Wilberforce, Lincoln, and Martin-Luther King were in principle moral absolutists, in practice they functioned as strategic and tactical incrementalists—as do pro-lifers today.”

 Scott also explains that AHA’s reasoning “assumes that pro-lifers have the power to immediately end abortion but simply won’t.
 Nothing could be further from the truth.
 Pro-life advocates do not have the power to say which children live and which ones die.
 The federal courts have already said that no unborn children have a right to life.
 In that legal environment, the principled pro-lifer is an immediatist morally and an incrementalist strategically.
 That is, while pro-lifers remain committed to the principle that every unborn human should be legally protected, they work to save as many lives as possible given current political realities.”